redhat-na-ssa/hobbyist-guide-to-rhoai/docs/11-demo-distributed_workloads.md

 - This notebook shows you how Ray can be used for more interesting distributed work on OpenShift.
 A cluster is defined in basic Python code, and when it's ready a job is submitted to the cluster.
 That job builds a simple neural network using the MNIST Fashion data set to identify the type of clothing depicted in a picture (e.g. purse, jacket, etc.).
 It may take a few minutes to complete, as it is an actual distributed ML training interaction.

     > [!IMPORTANT]
-    > In this workbench, if your RayCluster does not come ready and hangs on the cell that sais `cluster.wait_ready()` on the last line, you can check the pods in your Sandbox namespace to see if they are stuck in a `Pending` state due to an untolerated taint.
+    > In this workbench, if your RayCluster does not come ready and hangs on the cell that says `cluster.wait_ready()` on the last line, you can check the pods in your Sandbox namespace to see if they are stuck in a `Pending` state due to an untolerated taint.
 If it does, you'll need to restart the Kueue controller in the `redhat-ods-applications` namespace by deleting the pod.
 For more information about this behavior, see [this docs link](https://kueue.sigs.k8s.io/docs/tasks/run/rayclusters/#before-you-begin).

     ```sh
     oc get pod -n sandbox -l ray.io/is-ray-node -ojsonpath='{range .items[0].status.conditions[*]}{.message}{"\n"}{end}' | grep 'untolerated'